hantsy/vertx-sandbox/docs/graphql.md

 Not like Quarkus, Eclipse Vertx does not provides a specific GraphQL client to simplify the GraphQL request in Java.

-To write tests for the GraphQL APIs, you have to switch to use the generic Vertx Http Client and you have to know well about  [GraphQL over HTTP specification](https://graphql.org/learn/serving-over-http/).
+To write tests for the GraphQL APIs, you have to switch to use the generic Vertx Http Client.
+And you have to know well about [GraphQL over HTTP specification](https://graphql.org/learn/serving-over-http/).

-An example of testing *allPosts* query and *createPost* mutation.
+The following is an example of testing *allPosts* query and *createPost* mutation using Vertx HttpClient.

 ```java
 @ExtendWith(VertxExtension.class)